wp-plugins/paypalpro-woocommerce-addon/readme.txt

 11. Single checkbox to put it in live/test mode.
 12. This plugin **does not store Credit Card Details**.
 13. This plugin is designed to work **Only On REST API**
+14. Single checkbox to put it in Authorize or Authorize & Capture.
+15. This plugin Support to accept card types.

 == Screenshots ==